All HTTP messages (requests and responses) consist of one or

 authenticating users, using various authentication schemes, including:

-challenge-response mechanism and uses a version of the Windows NTLM protocol.
+This is a challenge-response mechanism and uses a version of the Windows NTLM protocol.